Gyoza vs. dumpling: Gyoza is a dumpling, but not all dumplings are gyoza!

 Dumplings and gyoza explained

-The term dumpling encompasses a broad range of pieces of dough wrapped around a filling or cooked dough without any filling.
+Dumplings aren’t one specific dish.
+Rather, the term “dumpling” encompasses a broad range of pieces of dough wrapped around a filling or cooked dough without any filling.

 Dumplings are a popular category in Asian cuisine, especially Chinese and Japanese.
 In terms of flavor, dumplings can be savory or sweet, and common fillings include meat, vegetables, fish, cheese, fruit, or sweet pastes.